 |Medium (M)||Isolated damage to building elements is expected; non-structural elements (such as bookshelves, lighting) are at risk of failure.
 Non-structural upgrades required.
 Building to be upgraded or replaced withing the Capital Plan when it has reached the end of its useful life.|

 |Low (L)||Least vulnerable structure.
 Would experience isolated damage and would probably be reparable after an event.
 Non-structural upgrades may be required.|

-The government is structurally upgrading schools that have a high risk rating (High 1, High 2 or High 3).
-The structural upgrade work will also correct any non-structural deficiencies of these high-risk locations.
+The government is structurally upgrading schools that have a high risk rating (High 1, High 2 or High 3), as identified in the Seismic Mitigation Program Progress Report (PDF) shown above.